bilmarjr/encryption-decryption-tool/README.md

 Choose an Option:

-Enter E to encrypt a file.
-Enter D to decrypt a file.

-* for encryption, provide the file name (including extension).
+* Enter E to encrypt a file. provide the file name (including extension).
 A secret key will be generated automatically.
-* for decryption, ensure the Secret.key file exists in the same directory as the script.
+* Enter D to decrypt a file. ensure the Secret.key file exists in the same directory as the script.